Rooty Hill, New South Wales: Trains

-Rooty Hill railway station is served by Sydney Trains' North Shore & Western Line (T1) services, allowing customers to travel west towards Penrith, east towards Central, and north towards Hornsby without having to change at any stations.
+Rooty Hill railway station is on the Main Western railway line.
 Rooty Hill station opened on 23 December 1861 as the terminus of the Main Western line when it was extended from Blacktown.
 On 1 May 1862, the line was extended to St Marys.
 The station was rebuilt in the 1940s.
 In 2020, a station upgrade was completed, with renovated platforms, 4 lifts, a new concourse/footbridge replacing the old one, a 6 storey parking garage, and a facelift of the surrounding area.

 Bus

 Rooty Hill is served by buses which allow its residents to travel east towards Blacktown and throughout Mount Druitt and its satellite suburbs.
-Notable services would be the 756 and 728.

 Road

 Rooty Hill Road North and Rooty Hill Road South act as important roads which run along Rooty Hill's longitude, with Rooty Hill Road North connecting Rooty Hill with Plumpton, Oakhurst, and Hassall Grove.
 Rooty Hill Road South, meanwhile, connects Rooty Hill with Minchinbury, and provides access to the Great Western Highway and the M4 Motorway.
 Woodstock Avenue connects Rooty Hill with Mount Druitt and Whalan, and also provides access to the Westlink M7 (M7 motorway).
 Francis Road runs over the railway tracks, connecting the North with the South and connects Rooty Hill with Doonside, once the road turns into Eastern Road after an intersection with Rooty Hill Road South.
 North Parade and Beames Avenue run along Rooty Hill's latitude, with North Parade connecting the suburb with Mount Druitt's commercial centre.